jarusll/the-logs/index.md

 One of these days need to think about seo.
 It feels spammy and unethical.
 I'll keep it clean.

+Found out a really sweet [Clojure Koans website](http://clojurescriptkoans.com/).
+Will give it a try soon.

+Helped out Xeon with his assignment today.
+Java isn't that bad.
+I'll give it a try someday.

 # 2022-03-29

 ### Plan for today